mrismanaziz/Reforestation/README.md

-## What's the difference between a seal and a sea lion?
+## What is the difference between ignorance and apathy?

-An ion!
+I don't know and I don't care.